-- The study has shown that highest percentage germination can be achieved by pre-treating E. abyssinica seeds with sulphuric acid and hot water.
+6.1.1The study has shown that highest percentage germination can be achieved by pre-treating E. abyssinica seeds with sulphuric acid and hot water.
 In rural areas concentrated sulphuric acid is not readily available and it requires careful handling to avoid damage.
 Therefore, hot water use is recommended since it is cost efficient.

-- The study recommends attempts on other vegetative propagation method
+6.1.2 The study recommends attempts on other vegetative propagation methods.